eAccessibility course with David Berman

 About the course

-David Berman will convince you why universal design helps everybody; to comply with new laws (including the refreshed Section 508, the upcoming Accessible Canada Act, and the next deadlines for AODA), to broaden your audience, to drive down costs, and to fulfill our social responsibility and inclusion commitments.
-He will provide in-depth familiarity with W3C WCAG success criteria (including the new WCAG 2.1), as well as ADA, Section 508, and AODA requirements.
-No coding experience required.
+David Berman will convince you why universal design helps everybody; to comply with new laws (including the Revised Section 508, the Accessible Canada Act, and the next deadlines for AODA and EN 301 549), to broaden your audience, to drive down costs, and to fulfill our social responsibility and inclusion commitments.
+He will provide in-depth familiarity with W3C WCAG success criteria (including WCAG 2.1), as well as ADA, Section 508, and AODA requirements.
+No coding experience is required.

 Knowing how to follow the guidelines will result in your documents and webpages being more effective resources for your entire audience… including your most frequent visitor: Google.
 You’ll also gain familiarity with the assistive technologies that help people with specific disabilities and difficulties.

-Not only will you leave with ideas you can use right away, you may also gain a whole new attitude towards how technology can improve lives.
-By the end of the event you will not only be aware of why accessibility and standards affect everyone: you’ll be equipped with an understanding of what you need to do, and how to do it best.
+Not only will you leave with ideas you can use right away, you may also gain a whole new attitude toward how technology can improve lives.
+By the end of the event, you will not only be aware of why accessibility and standards affect everyone: you’ll be equipped with an understanding of what you need to do, and how to do it best.

-Our courses and learning guides combine to contain everything you need to know in order to pass the IAAP CPACC and WAS certification examinations.
+Our courses and learning guides combine to contain everything you need to know in order to pass the IAAP CPACC, WAS, or ADS certification examinations.

 *Joining us online?
 Your remote participation is live on your computer or tablet, with a moderator assigned to you who is in the room.
-You hear and see us, and we hear but don’t see you.
+You hear and see us, and we hear you (and see you too, if you insist!).

 - Why should we care?